yassato/caige_barley/manuscript/manuscript.md

 Another significant SNP detected for scald was assigned as an un-anchored chromosome (Fig. 3F): thus, its QTL position remains unknown.
 In addition to the two significant SNPs, a marginally significant SNP for the scald damage was found on the 7H chromosome (chr7H at 581517810: Fig. 3F).
 This SNP had a positive sign of neighbor effect coefficient ($\beta_2$ = 3.24, MAF = 0.098, raw $p$-value = 4.19e-06, Bonferroni-corrected $p$-value = 0.086) and thus indicated positive allelic interactions at this locus to prevent the disease spread among neighboring plots.
-These findings suggest the potential existence of QTLs responsible for positive genotype-genotype interactions that mitigate disease spreads.
+These findings suggest the potential existence of QTLs responsible for positive genotype-genotype interactions that mitigate disease spreads through long-range neighbor effects.

-To examine whether neighbor genotypic effects shared the same QTLs with plant's own genotypic effects, we also conducted standard GWAS and compared it with Neighbor GWAS.
-This standard GWAS did not find any significant SNPs for the three diseases ($p$ > 0.1 after Bonferroni correction) but found suggestive peaks.
+We also conducted standard GWAS but did not find any significant SNPs for the present data on the three diseases ($p$ > 0.1 after Bonferroni correction: Fig. 3A-C).
-_Such weak peaks were found for the damage by the net form and spot form net blotch and located on x chromosomes.
-(Fig. 3A and C)_.
-Combined with the Neighbor GWAS results, these findings suggest that plant' own and neighbor genotypic effects on disease infection may have different genetic bases.

 # Discussion
 Our quantitative genetic analyses revealed that substantial fractions of spatial heterogeneity was attributable to neighbor genotypes in barley diseases.